varnishcache/homepage/R1/source/index.rst

 - You are free to re-use non-winning entries for any other purpose, but we ask you to avoid a public conflict with the chosen Vinyl Cache project branding.

-- The selection process is entirely up to the founding members of the Vinyl Cache project.
-We promise to be as fair and objective as possible to mere mortals and the judges will not get to see any creator identifying information (unless you put it into your submission).
-But other than giving our word, we accept no jurisdiction of a court regarding the procedure of this competition.

 - In particular, we reserve the right not to name any winners if too few submissions meet our quality expectations.